etianen/django-herokuapp/README.rst

     $ virtualenv venv
     $ source venv/bin/activate
     $ pip install django-herokuapp
-    $ herokuapp_startproject.py your_project_name
+    $ herokuapp_startproject.py <your_project_name>

 Site hosting - waitress
 -----------------------

-A site hosted on Heroku has to handle traffic without the benefit of a buffering reverse proxy like nginx, which means that the normal approach of using a small pool of worker threads simply won't scale in production, particularly if serving clients over a slow connection.
+A site hosted on Heroku has to handle traffic without the benefit of a buffering reverse proxy like nginx, which means that the normal approach of using a small pool of worker threads won't scale in production, particularly if serving clients over a slow connection.

 The solution is to use a buffering async master thread with sync workers instead, and the